connorajersch/blink_detector/README.md

 By: Connor Ajersch and Mathew Dunne

 ### HOW TO USE
 Click the green "Start Data Collection" button.
 The program will automatically track your blinks using your computer's webcam and will show a window of the camera feed with a counter of the number of blinks it has detected.
-If you don't want to see the camera window, uncheck "Show Camera" under the file menu before starting data collection.Once you are ready to stop the data collection, click the red "Stop Data Collection" button.
+If you don't want to see the camera window, uncheck "Show Camera" under the file menu before starting data collection.
+Once you are ready to stop the data collection, click the red "Stop Data Collection" button.
 At this point, the collected data will be automatically uploaded to the linked dropbox.
 You are now free to close the program.
 __PLEASE DO NOT CLOSE THE PRGRAM BEFORE STOPPING DATA COLLECTION__

 ### Overview